Identity-Preserving Text-to-Video Generation by Frequency Decomposition: Experiments

 \subsection{Effect of the Identity Signal Injection in DiT}

-To assess the effectiveness of \textit{Finding 1} and \textit{Finding 2}, we perform ablation experiments on different methods of injecting control signals into DiT.
+To assess the effectiveness of \textit{Finding 1} and \textit{Finding 2}, we perform ablation studies on different methods of injecting control signals into DiT.
 Specifically, these experiments involved \textbf{(a)} injecting only low-frequency face information with key points into the noise latent, \textbf{(b)} injecting only high-frequency face signals within the attention block, \textbf{(c)} combining (a) and (b), \textbf{(d)} based on (c), but the low-frequency face information does not contain key points, and \textbf{(e - f)} based on (c), but the high-frequency signal is injected at the output or input of the attention block. \textbf{(g)} injecting only high-frequency face signals before the attention block.
+To reduce overhead, for each identity, we only select 2 reference images each with 90 text prompts for the evaluation.
 The results are shown in Figure \ref{fig: validation_on_id_signal_injection} and Table \ref{tab: validation_on_id_signal_injection}.
 For \textit{Finding 1}, we observe that only injecting high-frequency signals (a) greatly increases the training difficulty, causing the model to fail to converge due to the lack of low-frequency signal injection.
 In addition, the inclusion of facial key points (d) allows a greater focus on low-frequency information, thereby facilitating training and improving model performance.
 For \textit{Finding 2}, when only low-frequency signals are injected (b), the model lacks high-frequency information.
 This reliance on low-frequency signals causes the generated face in the video to copy the reference image, making it difficult to control facial expressions, movements, and other features through prompts.
 Furthermore, injecting identity signals into the attention block input (f - g) disrupts the intended frequency domain distribution of DiT, resulting in a gradient explosion.
 Embedding control signals in the attention block (c) is preferable to embedding them in the output (e) because attention block processes predominantly low-frequency information.
 By embedding high-frequency information internally, the attention block is guided to highlight intrinsic facial features, whereas injecting it into the output merely concatenates features without directing focus, reducing DiT's modeling capacity.
 Moreover, we apply a Fourier transform to the generated videos (only the face region) to visually compare the influence of different components to extract facial information.
 As shown in Figure \ref{fig: injection_of_frequency}, the Fourier spectrum and the log amplitude of the Fourier transform reveal that injecting high or low-frequency signals can indeed enhance the corresponding frequency information of the generated face.
 Moreover, the low-frequency signal can be further enhanced by matching with the face key points, and injecting the high-frequency signal into the attention block has the highest feature utilization rate.
 Our method (c) shows strongest high and low frequency, further validating the efficiency benefit from \textit{Findings 1 and 2}.
-To reduce overhead, for each identity, we only select 2 reference images for the evaluation.